 Following east along Hauptstraße, you will run into Marktplatz.
 In the middle of the plaza sits Heiliggeistkirche, Church of the Holy Christ.
 Also in Marktplatz is the Hercules fountain, where petty criminals were chained up in medieval times.
 The plaza is bustling with shoppers and outdoor dining.

 The red sandstone ruins of Schloss Heidelberg contrasts the surrounding rolling green mountains.
 The ruins contain striking Renaissance architecture.
 The castle has a rich history, dating back to the Thirteenth Century.
 It was destroyed in the 17th and 18th centuries, and since has been partially rebuilt.

 There is a funicular that connects from Kornmarkt, off of Haupstrasse, up the hill to Königstuhl.
 You can take a walking tour of the castle ruins or just explore the grounds by foot!
 The Deutches Apotheken Museum inside the castle provides insight to the history of medicine.
 There are also the surrounding gardens and stunning views over the river and Old Town.

 Don’t miss the world’s largest wine barrel – Großes Fass, the Heidelberg Tun.
 This crazy barrel holds 58,124 gallons (220,000 liters) of wine!
 Heidelberg has apparently had four barrels of this size in history, but the current barrel was built in 1751.

 The Großes Fass (Heidelberg Tun) stands at 7 meters high (over 22 feet)!
 Stairs take you up to the small dance floor built atop the barrel.
-For reference, I took a photo with a much smaller barrel in the cellar – pictured to the right.

 What’s your favorite lesser-known town that you have visited!?
 Share below.